adomagala1/skqooobany/README.md

--👋 Hi, my name is Adrian, I'm a young enthusiast of frontend development and a bit of backend.
-At the moment my skills are small, but they are increasing every day :)
+-👋 Hi, my name is Adrian, I'm a young enthusiast of Java Developmen.
+At the moment my skills are not bes, but they are increasing every day I promise :)
 - 👀 At the moment I'm getting the skills, then I'll find a job and it'll be great
 - 🌱 I hope you will see my repositories, projects and stay longer, possibly leave a follow :)
 - 📫 How to contact me